sensu/sensu-alpha-documentation/05-users-and-roles.md

 You can easily add users through the CLI tool.

 <img src="./assets/sensuctl-user-create.gif" alt="create user" width="500px" />

+Please note that any role you assign to a user must already exist.
+Roles can be created using the [role create](#managing-roles) subcommand.

 Alternatively the CLI tool has a non interactive option as well.